hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250508140v4-lost-in-transmission-when-and-why-llms-fail-to-reason-globally.md

 ---
 layout: default
-title: Lost in Transmission: When and Why LLMs Fail to Reason Globally
+title: "Lost in Transmission: When and Why LLMs Fail to Reason Globally"
 ---

 # Lost in Transmission: When and Why LLMs Fail to Reason Globally